YellowSiC/NexiumUI/README.md

 ```
-### In August 2023, Hybrid has just been publicly released by software architecture Ari Bermeki and is in Alpha Stage.
+### In August 2023, NexiumUI has just been publicly released by software architecture Ari Bermeki and is in Alpha Stage.
-Anyone can install and use Hybrid.
+Anyone can install and use NexiumUI.
 There may be issues, but we are actively working to resolve them.

 ## 🤝 Contributing [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)